Canon PowerShot G5 X Mark II Review:

 I also thought the noise performance was excellent.

 Noise performance is generally in line with what I would expect from a camera with a 1-inch sensor, that is, excellent in the three-figure ISO range and usable in the lower reaches of the four-figure range.

-Some of you may find the default level of noise reduction to be too aggressive in some scenes, so reduce it to the Low setting or process noise out of raw images.
+Some of you may find the default noise reduction level too aggressive in some scenes, so reduce it to the Low setting or process noise from raw images.